 ESG Investing

-The investment initatitve to fully integrate environment, social, and goverance (ESG) consideration into investment decision-making process will solidify Houston’s place as a leader on responsible investment, generating higher risk-adjusted returns and making an impact on Houston’s broader priorities.
-ESG investing drives better risk-adjusted returns, since companies that score higher on ESG facts tend to have stronger fundamentals that mitigate financial risk, putting those companies in a better position for long-run stability and profitability.
-Also, ESG investing help guid invesment dollars to make a positive impact on some of the most fundamental challenges facing Houstonians.
-Read more about ESG Investing
+The investment initiative to fully integrate environment, social, and governance (ESG) consideration into investment decision-making process will solidify Houston’s place as a leader on responsible investment, generating higher risk-adjusted returns and making an impact on Houston’s broader priorities.
+ESG investing drives better risk-adjusted returns, since companies that score higher on ESG facts tend to have stronger fundamentals that mitigate financial risk, ...
+More ESG Investing ...

 Why Purchase City Municipal Bonds?